kevin3314/transformer_pas_analysis/README.md

 -d <gpu-ids>
 ```

-If you specify the config file, the setting will be overwritten.
+If you specify a config file besides the trained model, the setting will be overwritten. \

-You can perform ensemble test as well:
+You can perform an ensemble test as well.
+In this case, `test.py` gather all files named `model_best.pth` under the directory specified in `--ens` option.

 ```zsh
 python src/test.py \